brianhouse/art_and_code/units/7_recursion/lecture.md

         # 10% of the time
         if random(100) < 10:

-            # create a branch with a different tightness parameter
+            # create a branch with a different tightness argument
             tightness = -tightness + random(-10, 10)
             angle = angle + tightness
             new_x = x + cos(radians(angle)) * size